Project Restart Q&A: What next for Premier League after government announcement?

 - Around Europe: 'Project Restart' or season over?

+Clubs will digest the latest government advice and work out whether they can do so.

+There is the considerable issue of testing, up to twice a week for all players and officials, and all tests will have to be approved by Public Health England.

-Clubs have pencilled in a date of May 18 to resume training, the same day as a further shareholder meeting, but it is still too soon to confirm when games will, or can, resume.
+A date of May 18 has been pencilled in to resume training, the same day as a further shareholder meeting, but it is still too soon to confirm when games will, or can, resume.

+June 8 and 12 were dates discussed by clubs a few weeks ago, but they are only discussing the next phase of Project Restart, which is a safe return to training in groups.

 Are players involved in talks?